PlatinumSrc/PlatinumSrc/tools/README.txt

     1. Add the 'blender' folder as a script directory.
     2. Hit 'Reload Script' in 'System' under the Blender icon menu.

-'gtksourceview':

-    A GtkSourceView syntax highlighting spec for PBASIC.

-    1. Copy or symlink 'pbasic.lang' into 'gtksourceview-4/language-specs/' in '/usr/share/' or '~/.local/share/'.

 'platinum':

     A music tracker to compose .ptm files.